- Where can I find software for my Newton?

 Sean Luke’s Fonts for the Newton page provides source code for both his set of laser printer compatible PostScript fonts and his customized Chinese language font.

-Apple also provided some simple font source code.
+Apple also provided some font source code.

 3. Why don’t Newton fonts print properly?